SondagesPro/LS-sendMailCron/README.md

 - `php yourlimesurveydir/application/commands/console.php plugin cron sendMailCronDebug=0` nothing is printed to screen except errors.
 By default show tested survey and action, and number of email send for each survey
 - `php yourlimesurveydir/application/commands/console.php plugin cron sendMailCronDebug=3 sendMailCronSimulate=1` just to see what happen before put the command in the crontab, with all the trace of the plugin
-- `php yourlimesurveydir/application/commands/console.php plugin --target=sendMailCron`
+- `php yourlimesurveydir/application/commands/console.php plugin --target=sendMailCron` (since LimeSurvey 2.63.0)

 ### Logging
 Plugin use 2 system for logging :
 - echo at console what happen : then you can use cron system to send an email, or test the plugin : error and info was echoed.
 Use `sendMailCronDebug` to choose what you want : the 4 states was
   - 0 (error): only error are shown
   - 1 (base information): show warning and basic information (number of email sent, batch size done …)
-  - 2 (information) : shown more information (deactivated survey, day deactivated …)
+  - 2 (information) : show more information (deactivated survey, day deactivated …)
   - 3 (debug/trace) : request done, all individual email information
 - use [Yii::log](http://www.yiiframework.com/doc/guide/1.1/en/topics.logging) : 4 state : error, info and trace.
 Loggued as application.plugins.sendMailCron.
   - The log file is, by default ./tmp/runtime/application.log or ./application/runtime/application.log before LimeSurvey version 2.57.2